Getting started with Insight

-Assets is more than just a Jira app.
+Insight is more than just a Jira app.
 To be frank, under the hood, it's a perfectly complete and powerful product that brings new features and possibilities.
 But it looks like an app, and we've bundled it into Jira Service Management, so let's treat it as an app for now.
 As for the issues – imagine you create a Jira issue for your laptop… you give it a name, maybe some description, and fill in all these custom fields about brand, model, serial number, RAM, storage, and boom… you have an asset.
 Do you see the similarity?

 So are my assets issues?

 They look similar, but they’re not your typical issues.
-Assets has its own structure for data that you put into it.
+Insight has its own structure for data that you put into it.
 Understanding this structure will help you in the future, but if you want a quick start, it’s really about object schemas, object types, and objects, together with their attributes and relations between them.

-Here’s what it looks like in Assets:
+Here’s what it looks like in Insight:

 - Object schema: It works like a map that holds all of it together.
 In the Jira world, that would be a project.